halayaghi-git/recipe_manager2/README.md

 3. **Visit** http://localhost:3000 and explore the app.
 Swagger docs live at http://localhost:8000/docs.

 > Tip: stop both servers quickly with `pkill -f "uvicorn"` and `pkill -f "npm start"` (or `Ctrl+C` in each terminal).

+> Schema change note: SQLite will not auto-migrate when new tables/columns are introduced (e.g., users/tags).
+If you previously ran the app, delete `recipes.db` before restarting so SQLAlchemy can recreate the database with the latest schema.

 ## Running Locally (Details)